 Type of Gas to Use in Your Walker Lawn Mower

-A gas-powered Walker lawn mower uses unleaded gasoline with an ethanol content 10 percent or less and an octane rating of 87 or higher.
+A gas-powered Walker lawn mower uses unleaded gasoline with an ethanol content of 10 percent or less and an octane rating of 87 or higher.
 This is gas sold as Regular gas or E10 gas at most fuel stations.
-Do not use a gas with a higher ethanol content.
+Do not use gas with higher ethanol content.

 Use Fresh Fuel in a Walker Lawn Mower

 The moisture ethanol attracts will leave gummy deposits in the fuel system as the ethanol and moisture mixture evaporates.
-This will clog fuel components keeping your engine from getting the fuel it requires to form a combustion and start.
+This will clog fuel components keeping your engine from getting the fuel it requires to form combustion to start.